Leica APO Summicron 35mm Review

 - Price: Your wallet will need therapy

-- Not the most “character-driven” lens; this is clean, modern rendering
+- Not the most “character-driven” lens

 Samples